jjj11x/stc_rpncalc/README.md

 This replacement calculator firmware uses decimal floating point, using base-100 to store numbers and do calculations.
 Base-100 allows for efficient storage into 8-bit bytes, and is easier to work with than packed-BCD.
 Unlike straight binary representations, base-100 is still fairly easy to display as decimal.
 Also unlike binary representations, there is no conversion error from binary/decimal (e.g. numbers like `0.1` can be represented exactly).

-Each `uint8_t` stores a base-100 "`digit100`", referred to as an "`lsu`", for least significant unit (the terminology is borrowed from the decNumber library: I originally considered using the decNumber library similar to the WP-34S calculator, but just the library itself takes several times more flash than is available on this calculator).
+Each `uint8_t` stores a base-100 "`digit100`", referred to as an "`lsu`", for least significant unit.
+(The LSU terminology is borrowed from the decNumber library: I originally considered using the decNumber library similar to the WP-34S calculator, but just the library itself takes several times more flash than is available on this calculator.
+I also considered using the BigNu mber arduino library, but that library uses C++ and lots of pointers passed to functions, which are extremely expensive on the 8051 architecture.)
 The number format is as follows:

 - `lsu[0]`: contains the most significant `digit100` (the most significant 2 decimal digits)
 	- implicit decimal point between `lsu[0]/10` and `lsu[0]%10`
 - `lsu[1]` to `lsu[n-1]`: the rest of the array contains the next `digit100`s in order from most to least significant
+	- currently there are 9 LSUs, giving an 18 decimal digit significand
 - exponent: the bottom 15 bits hold the exponent of the floating point number, the most-significant bit holds the sign
 	- the exponent (the bottom 15 bits) is stored directly in 2's complement binary
 	- this is a base-10 exponent, not a base-100 exponent